afdanny/client-contract-api/README.md

 ## 🧠 Architecture & Design

 This API follows a layered architecture (Controller → Service → Repository) built with Spring Boot 3.5, Spring Data JPA, and PostgreSQL.

 Entities are managed via Hibernate ORM and mapped to DTOs using MapStruct.

 Validation is enforced through Jakarta Bean Validation annotations (@Email, @Pattern, @Positive, etc.), and error handling is centralized in a GlobalExceptionHandler, providing consistent JSON responses.

 Soft deletion is implemented at the service layer, allowing entities to be logically deleted while preserving their historical data.

+Endpoints follow REST conventions (201 Created, 404 Not Found, 409 Conflict, etc.) and are documented via OpenAPI 3 / Swagger UI for easy exploration and testing.

 Liquibase is integrated for future production deployment and database migration management, ensuring reproducible and version-controlled schema evolution.
-Endpoints strictly follow REST conventions (201 Created, 404 Not Found, 409 Conflict, etc.) and are documented via OpenAPI 3 / Swagger UI for easy exploration and testing.

 ---